relaxnow/js-guidelines/docs/rfc_jsguide.md

 ### SHOULD place external JavaScript in vendor/
 ### Files containing JQuery plugins MUST start with jquery.plugin.
 ### JavaScript programs SHOULD be stored in and delivered as .js files.
-### File names MUST be all lowercase wtih - as a word separator
+### File names MUST be all lowercase with - as a word separator

 6. Libraries